Declaration of Principles on Human Rights

 We also apply the conventions of the International Labour Organization (ILO).
 This applies, in particular, to the following areas of regulation:

-The prevention of child labour is specifically covered by the ILO Conventions on the
+The prevention of child labour is specifically covered by the

 To prevent slavery and forced labour, we expect compliance with the ILO Conventions on the

-With regard to harassment and discrimination, the ILO Conventions on
+With regard to harassment and discrimination, the

-To protect freedom of association and the right to collective bargaining, we require compliance with the ILO Conventions on
+To protect freedom of association and the right to collective bargaining, we require compliance with the

 As an international company with complex supply chains, we are aware that our activities are, at all times, associated with the potential risk of human rights and environmental standards being endangered or even violated within the supply chain.

 Our goal is to identify such risks at an early stage and minimise them, prevent violations or be able to respond to them appropriately.
-To this end, we have taken a variety of measures for effective risk management.
+To this end, we have adopted a variety of measures for effective risk management.

-The purchasing department plays a special role in minimising risks pertaining to environment and human rights in our supply chain.
-It is responsible for selecting suppliers, shaping business relationships and monitoring compliance with human rights and environmental standards at our direct suppliers.
-For this reason, we have additionally appointed a procurement risk management officer.
+The purchasing department plays a special role in minimising risks in our supply chain pertaining to environment and human rights.
+It is responsible for selecting suppliers, shaping business relationships and monitoring compliance with human rights and environmental standards at our suppliers.
+For this reason, we have also appointed a procurement risk management officer.

 Reporting persons can use this channel to contact our impartial complaints officers who are bound to secrecy.
-They will discuss the facts of the case with the reporting persons and internally take appropriate measures together with those responsible.
+They will discuss the facts of the case with the reporting person and internally take appropriate measures together with those responsible.

-A more detailed explanation of the procedure can be found in the Rules of Procedure.
+An explanation of the procedure can be found in the Rules of Procedure.

 Our own business division comprises all activities of August Storck KG as the parent company of the Storck Group as well as all subsidiaries and associated companies worldwide.